sjhatfield/sjhatfield.github.io/_pages/about.md

 ---
 layout: single
 permalink: /about/
-title: "About Me"
+title: "About"

 ---
-# Me

 My name is Sam Hatfield and I am a Brit living in Manila, Philippines.
-My interests include machine learning, statistics, mathematics, programming and football (soccer).
+My interests include Data Science, statistics, mathematics, programming and football (soccer).

 # My Background

 My academic background is mathematics which I have a Masters degree in.
-The focus of my Masters was topology and manifolds.
+In my studies I went deep into the purest forms of mathematics such as topology, manifolds, lie algebras, continuum mechanics, group theory and more.
 At the end of my degree, I still loved mathematics and wanted to live somewhere outside of my home country of Great Britain.
 Hence, I became a mathematics teacher with the plan to move abroad.

 # My Previous Career